-Agricultural City technical information
+Agricultural City Technical Information

 - Architects: Kisho Kurokawa

 - Location: Aichi, Japan

 - Typology: Urbanism / City planning

 - Project Year: 1960

-- Images : © Kisho Kurokawa
+- Photographs and drawings: © Kisho Kurokawa

 Agricultural City by Kurokawa Plans

-Description by Kisho Kurokawa
+Text by Kisho Kurokawa

-Agricultural cities, industrial cities, consumption cities and recreation cities should each form an integral part of a compact community.
+Agricultural cities, industrial cities, consumption cities, and recreation cities should each form an integral part of a compact community.
 A distinct urban system should exist between those cities.
-Agricultural cities have a potential as future cities.
+Agricultural cities have potential as future cities.
 And that is the reason why it is necessary to have a basic plan for their future expansion.

 The level of the facility frame is the level of expansion of social life.
-And this is where shrine, schools and administrative institutions are established.
+And this is where shrine, schools, and administrative institutions are established.

 A 500 m x 500 m frame is the basic unit of the community.
-It consists of twenty five 100 m x 100 m blocks for 200 people.
+It consists of twenty-five 100 m x 100 m blocks for 200 people.

 Natural growth of the agricultural city is provided by a grid system of streets containing the utility pipes underneath.While each of the square units composed of several households is autonomous, linking these units together creates a village.

-Agricultural City Gallery
+Agricultural City Image Gallery